How to stage your home yourself

 The “Fixer Upper” style is really popular, but don’t get carried away.
 You don’t want to alienate buyers who aren’t into the same style as you.
 Don’t go buying a bunch of stuff either, which brings me to my next point…

-Towels.
-People are big into “spa-like” bathrooms and since our bathrooms were TINY I knew I had to think of something to make it seem more luxurious.
+People are big into “spa-like” bathrooms and since our bathrooms were TINY I knew I had to think of something to make it seem more inviting and fabulous.
 I found a great sale on towels and bought fresh, white, fluffy new towels that were put out ONLY for showings.
 No one wants to see your grubby used towels hanging up!

 After the house was sold, of course we put those towels into our regular rotation, so they were not wasted.